 GAP INSURANCE CAN HELP FOR CAR ACCIDENT IF VEHICLE TOTALED

-However, our lawyers have also worked on quite a few car accident cases where our client has what is called “gap insurance” that they purchased from the car dealer.
+Fortunately, our lawyers have also worked on quite a few car accident cases where our client has what is called “gap insurance.”
 Gap insurance most commonly will make up the difference between the value of the vehicle and the amount owed if the vehicle is totaled in an accident.
 The need for gap insurance arises because people finance their cars and extend the payments to five years or more.
-Therefore, if the car is totaled in the first few years, the amount owed on the can be more than the amount the car is worth at the time – because the car depreciates faster than the loan is paid off.
+Therefore, if the car is totaled in the first few years, the amount owed on the can be more than the amount the car is worth at the time.
+This happens because the car depreciates faster than the loan is paid off.
 It is that difference that is commonly covered by gap insurance.

-Our lawyers have helped our car accident injury clients with their gap insurance claims many times because there can be a lot of paperwork to fill out.
-After your car is totaled in a crash, the gap insurance company will at least need to see the purchase agreement for the vehicle, loan documentation, police report, appraisal of the damaged car, and a copy of the check from the auto insurance company.
+Our lawyers have helped our car accident injury clients with their gap insurance claims many times.
+The paperwork involved can be confusing.
+After your car is totaled in a crash, the gap insurance company will need to see the loan documentation and appraised value of the car.
+They will also went to see the police report, and a copy of the check from the auto insurance company.
 Sometimes the gap insurance requires even more information than that.
-It is important to read the policy before you buy gap insurance so you understand your coverage, and then read it again after your vehicle is totaled in the accident so that you will know what the insurance company requires before making payment.
+It is important to read the policy before you buy gap insurance so you understand your coverage.
+Of course, you need to read it again after your vehicle is totaled in the accident so will know what to do to get the gap payment.

 If you or a loved one have been injured in a car accident in MN and have questions about insurance coverage and your rights, please call us and speak with a lawyer for a free consultation.
 We have offices in Edina, Minneapolis and Woodbury.
 An attorney will also meet you at your home in St. Paul or any city in Minnesota.